revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-139.Stacie got some error while running a piece of code in python that error is "valueerror: "invalid literal for int() with base 10" How will you help her to resolve this error?
+139. Stacie got some error while executing a piece of code in python and the error is "valueerror: invalid literal for int() with base 10".
+How will you help her to resolve this error?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- This error is occu because we try to convert "7.4: to an integer.
+- This error occurs because we try to convert "7.4: to an integer.
 The value "7.4" is formatted as a string.
 Python cannot convert a floating-point number in a string to an integer.
-- To overcome this issue, we need to convert the value a user inserts to a floating point number.Then, we can convert it to an integer.
+- To overcome this issue, we need to convert the value a user inserts to a floating-point number.
+Then, we can convert it to an integer.
 We can do this by using the `float()` and `int()` statements.
 The `int()` function returns an integer.
 The `float()` function returns a floating-point representation of a float.
-- Finally the code first converts the value of variable to a float.
+- Finally, the code first converts the value of the variable to a float.
 Next, it will convert the value to an integer.

 </details>

 ---

-140.Which one is the built-in function used in Python to iterate over a sequence of numbers?
+140. Which one is the built-in function used in Python to iterate over a sequence of numbers?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- To iterate over a sequence of numbers we can use `range()`,`for` loop built-in functions.
+- To iterate over a sequence of numbers, we can use `range()`,`for` loop built-in functions.

 Syntax: `range(start,end,step count)`